Bijman/srb2dl/README.md

 3. Other environment variables to use.
 To activate them with value "1", do for example "export SRB2DLDEBUG=1":

 	- SRB2DLDEBUG - Getting verbose output from script.
-Useful for reporting issues in https://github.com/bijman/srb2dl/issues.
+Useful for reporting issues in https://github.com/bijman/srb2dl/issues,
+	- SRB2DLNODUPLICATES - Remove entries to the same file in script's database and leave only one with chosen path while downloading or updating the resource,
+	- SRB2DLUSERAGENT - Apply user-agent string to open "https://mb.srb2.org".
+Use it, if you encounter Cloudflare anti-bot challenge on web browser.
+Copy user-agent string from: "https://webbrowsertools.com/useragent",
+	- SRB2DLCOOKIE - Apply cookie session of https://mb.srb2.org.
+Follow "https://developer.chrome.com/docs/devtools/application/cookies" or "https://firefox-source-docs.mozilla.org/devtools-user/storage_inspector/index.html", to get cookie session to opened "https://mb.srb2.org" page from your web browser - Chrome or Firefox.
+Use it, if you encounter Cloudflare anti-bot challenge on web browser.